 What we’re looking for

-We’re only considering widely available keyboards, custom builds and artisan keyboards have their place but we’re trying to serve the majority of people and budgets.
-We love the KULs, Happy Hackers and Leopolds of the world but its not the point for our post.
+I’m only considering widely available keyboards, custom builds and artisan keyboards have their place but we’re trying to serve the majority of people and budgets.
+I love the KULs, Happy Hackers and Leopolds of the world but its not the point for our post.

 Here are the high-level things we look out for in a gaming keyboard.